Webdesign4learning/coffee-shop/README.md

 # coffee-shop

-This Repository contains three seperate design for coffee-shop website.
-Each design includes html, css and bootstrap.
+This Repository contains three independent design for coffee-shop website.